 1 sprig fresh rosemary, thyme or parsley

-2. Prepare your shrimp as above.
-In a small bowl, combine the brown rice flour with 1 teaspoon of salt and 1/4 teaspoon of black pepper.
-I like to use rice flour to sprinkle on fish to add a slightly crunchy exterior.
-I think it works better than regular flour, but if you don’t have it, use all purpose.
+1. Slice cherry tomatoes and in half and slice garlic.
+Dice bell pepper, set aside.
+In a small bowl, combine brown rice flour with 1 teaspoon of salt and 1/4 teaspoon of black pepper – sprinkle over shrimp.
+I like to use rice flour to sprinkle on seafood, it creates a slightly crunchy exterior.

 2. Add 2 tablespoons of olive oil to a saute pan and place over medium heat.
 Let oil heat for 1 minute, before adding shrimp.
 Add shrimp to pan and saute for 1 minute.

 3. Flip shrimp over and continue to cook for another minute.
 Remove shrimp from pan and put on plate.
 Add pancetta to pan and cook for 3 minutes, while stirring occasionally.